About Annalece

 And so I made another pilgrimage to the Meeting House, this time the trees leafed out in the dark green of summer, the building open for touring.

-Under the window and veiled with ghostly threads was a plaque with a portrait, and I met the somber eyes of the gentleman in the painting.
+Beneath the window and veiled with ghostly threads perched a plaque with a portrait, and I met the somber eyes of the gentleman in the painting, the same portrait which hung on the wall in my grandparents home, the same unyielding gaze, the same thin pressed lips.

 Zerah Pulsipher